-Stand out above your competitors in 2019 but doing these MUST do salon promotion ideas for your salon.
+Stand out above your competitors by doing these MUST do salon promotion ideas for your salon.

 If you must do one of our salon promotional ideas, make sure it is this one!

 We find far too many salon owners and managers are not claiming or adding their salons listing on Google My Business and this is a huge wasted opportunity.

 We realize that Internet marketing can be daunting my many people but Google has made this tool so easy to use, so there is no excuse.

 As you well know, Google is the king of search engines in most countries.